Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Introduction

-\cref{thm:mainthm-singlepoint} concerns one-point statistics.
-It follows (see p.~\pageref{proofofmainthmsinglepoint}) from a more general theorem that considers multiple points.
-The latter (\cref{thm:thebigtheorem}) is rather unwieldy to state, so we present a simpler form here.
-The complicating factor is the following.
-If we consider a pair of points separated by a macroscopic space-time difference, then the solution values will be asymptotically independent at the two points.
-To uncover interesting multipoint statistics, we need to consider points separated by a power of $\rho$.
-To illustrate the phenomenology, we state a qualitative version of the multipoint theorem analogous to \cite[Theorem 1.3]{DG22}.
+In particular, $u_t^\rho$ also satisfies \cref{eq:mainthm-singlepoint-bound} and \cref{eq:mainthm-multipoint-conclusion} below. \end{cor} \cref{thm:mainthm-singlepoint} concerns one-point statistics.
+It follows from the more general \cref{thm:thebigtheorem} concerning multiple points and renormalizations of the field.
+This result is unwieldy to state, so we present a simpler form here.
+If we consider a pair of points separated by a macroscopic space-time difference, then their solution values will be asymptotically independent.
+To uncover interesting multipoint statistics, we need to consider points separated by a positive power of $\rho$.
+Similarly, one can study the field coarse-grained by different powers of $\rho$.
+To illustrate the phenomenology, we state a qualitative version of the multipoint theorem, analogous to \cite[Theorem 1.3]{DG22}.